the-technat/the-technat/content/Linux/sway-de.md

 Make it executable `chmod +x ~/.local/bin/swayrun.sh` and then you can finally run `swayrun.sh` which will start sway.

 When sway has launched, use Super+Enter to open alacritty, Super+d to launch firefox.
+For a good introduction in basic navigating in sway, watch the video on sway's [homepage](https://swaywm.org/).

 ### Config